microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/endpoints.rst

 =============  ===========

 The `token` and `id` parameters are a core part of all WOPI requests.
-The URI syntax for using these parameters is described first in the :ref:`CheckFileInfo` operation.
-The host provides both `token` and `id` through the urlsrc parameter, as described in the st_wopi-url-source simple type (see section 3.1.5.1.1.2.3.3).
+The URI syntax for using these parameters is described in the documentation for each WOPI operation.
+The host provides both `token` and `id` by transforming the **urlsrc** value for the action (provided in :ref:`discovery`) and appending parameters to the URL as described in :ref:`Invocation URIs`.

 The following URI parameters may also be included with all WOPI requests.